OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 **Kubernetes Deployments**

-Now we have Minikube installed and running, let's go ahead and create a Kubernetes Deployment using our existing image `rolling-deploy-example`, and set it to listen on port 5001.
+Now we have Minikube installed and running, let's go ahead and create a Kubernetes Deployment using our existing image `rolling-deploy-web-example`, and set it to listen on port 5001.

 Google describes Kubernetes [Deployments](https://cloud.google.com/kubernetes-engine/docs/concepts/deployment) as items which: